 Who are Cornell University's Most influential alumni?

-Cornell University's most influential alumni faculty include professors and professionals in the fields of Engineering, Computer Science, and Biology.
-Cornell University’s most academically influential people include Kurt Vonnegut, Norbert Wiener, and Toni Morrison.
+Cornell University's most influential alumni faculty include professors and professionals in the fields of Biology, Mathematics, and Physics.
+Cornell University’s most academically influential people include Charles E. Sporck, Sandy Berger, and John Perdew.